 Shortly after it was created, JSON validation was added following the description set out by Douglas Crockford of json.org in RFC 4627.
 It has since been expanded to also validate both current competing JSON standards RFC 7159 and ECMA-404.

 Install the JSON Formatter & Validator Bookmarklet to quickly and easily format and validate any public JSON URL with a single click.

-To install drag this link: Format & Validate JSON into your bookmarks toolbar.
+To install, just drag the button above into your bookmarks toolbar.

 Although you are in no way obligated, some users have requested a way to support the project.

 A big thank you goes out to all the donors who have already contributed.
 Your kindness is very much appreciated.